Chiniga/bizmates-exam/README.md

 show only those who are active (trn_teacher.status = 1 or 2)
 and those who have both Trainer and Assessor role.

+NOTE: I got confused about this statement _Should show only those who are active (trn_teacher.status = 1 or 2)_ so I provided 2 WHEREs

 <pre><code>
 SELECT
     t.id,